-The trust fund account is used to record and maintain grants that are provided by the Chinese Government to the Fiji Government through bilateral agreements in the form of letter of exchange.
+The trust fund account was used to record and maintain grants that were provided by the Chinese Government to the Fiji Government through bilateral agreements in the form of letter of exchange.

-The funds are generally used to cater for those projects that are committed by the Honourable Prime Minister through requests from communities and are evaluated based on its need and priority in areas of education, integrated village/settlement developments, youth developments, women's and minority group settlement developments and are not provided for in the national budget estimates.
+The funds were generally used to cater for those projects that were committed by the Honourable Prime Minister through requests from communities and were evaluated based on its need and priority in areas of education, integrated village/settlement developments, youth developments, women's and minority group, settlement developments and were not provided for in the national budget estimates.

-The approving authority for the funding of assistance under this trust fund account is the Honourable Prime Minister.
+The approving authority for the funding of assistance under this trust fund account was the Honourable Prime Minister.